gchung05/mdsstat/cran-comments.md

 ## R CRAN web check results
 There were no ERRORs, WARNINGs, and no NOTEs.

+## r-hub check results
+There were no ERRORs, WARNINGs, and no NOTEs.

 ## Downstream dependencies
 There are no downstream dependencies.